urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/10-scry.md

 into the `on-peek` arm of `%graph-store` as `/x/keys`.

 The `on-peek` arm produces a `(unit (unit cage))`.
-The reason for the double `unit` is that Arvo interprets `~` to mean the scry endpoint doesn't exist at all, and interprets `[~ ~]` to mean the endpoint exists but the requested data does not.
+The reason for the double `unit` is that Arvo interprets `~` to mean the scry path couldn't be resolved, and interprets `[~ ~]` to means it resolved to nothing.
 In either case the dotket expression which initiated the scry will crash.
 The `cage` will contain the actual data to return.

 An ordinary `on-peek` arm, therefore, begins like so: